Time management

 Things NOT to do during a break:

-• Staying behind your desk / your computer
+• Stay seated behind your desk or computer

 • Thinking about what you're about to do